Building your Small Cap portfolio

 Building a small cap portfolio, whether or not it exists within a bigger portfolio, such as a swag of Telstra and CBA shares that you inherited from your aunt, shouldn’t change your approach.

-First thing to say is that we recommend you expect ultimately to hold seven to 10 stocks, but the next thing to say is that you don’t need to own these straight away!
-You can build up a portfolio over months, or even years, stock by stock, as prices allow.
+We recommend that you buy seven to 10 Small Cap stocks, but you don’t need to own these straight away!
+You can build up a Small Cap Share Portfolio over months, or even years.

-Liquidity is a factor in entry and exiting small caps.
+Liquidity is a factor in entry and exiting Small Cap stocks.

-It’s also important to buy slowly to mitigate liquidity factors, which basically refers to how hard it is to get into and out of a stock position.
-We’re talking 10% to 20% of your anticipated holding to start with, and then you wait.
-Say you intend to invest $2000 in one stock, start off by investing up to $400.
+It’s also important to buy slowly to mitigate liquidity factors, which refers to how hard it is to get in and out of a stock position.
+We’re talking 10 per cent to 20 per cent of your anticipated holding to start with, and then you wait.
+Say you intend to invest $2000 in one Small Cap stock, start off by investing up to $400.
 Patience is the key.

-You are looking for two or three winners, which are currently small companies, but which have the capacity to become much bigger just by doing more of what they’re currently doing.
+You are looking for two or three winners, which are currently small companies (or Small Caps), but which have the capacity to become much bigger just by doing more of what they’re currently doing.
 The flip side is that you will have two or three poor performers.
 The key here is that your losses are limited, but your gains are not.

 In a portfolio context, dividends help to pay fees, taxes and provide a tangible return on your money.